timriley/my-site/source/articles/2020-03-27-open-source-status-update-march-2020.article.md

 Later in 2019 I spent a while refining _Snowflakes_, the ersatz framework we developed at Icelab for our own dry-rb/rom-rb/roda-based applications.
 Most of my work was about enshrining an application/sub-application structure and reducing the amount of boilerplate required for dry-system to provide this.

-This turned out to be a prescient effort, because I was able to pivot this approach into the [application and sliaces structure][hanami-application-pr] that will form the core of the Hanami framework for its upcoming 2.0 release.
+This turned out to be a prescient effort, because I was able to pivot this approach into the [application and slices structure][hanami-application-pr] that will form the core of the Hanami framework for its upcoming 2.0 release.

 Working on this was a supremely rewarding experience, because it represented a true meeting of the minds between Luca, me, and the other dry-rb team members.
 We each brought our own experiences to bear on this problem, and through a good amount of back and forth and give and take, we found a way to make what I think will both be a convenient, low-ceremony framework structure that at the same time remains extremely powerful, flexible, and cleanly structured.